Call: 2023

 Recent instructions include:

-- Acting as a Junior to Pascal Bates on behalf of a local authority in an ongoing case involving breaches of section 3 of the Health and Safety at Work etc. Act 1974.
+• Led by Pascal Bates, representing a local authority in prosecuting a company for breaches of section 3 of the Health and Safety at Work etc. Act 1974.

-- Acting on behalf of DVSA in driver conduct matters.
+• Acting on behalf of DVSA in driver conduct matters, including fraud.

 Public Inquiries